Phoenix · 7th Avenue · Indian School to Camelback

 Downtown Phoenix Journal

-Readable overview of the corridor's late-1990s designation, vintage identity, and Woodlea/Melrose context.
+Overview of the corridor's late-1990s designation, vintage identity, and Woodlea/Melrose relationship.

 Derek Deardorff